-I combine rigorous, evidence-based neuroscience—memory formation, emotion generation, Default Mode (DMN), Central Executive (CEN) and Salience (SN) network dynamics, medication history, and significant life-event mapping—with psychodynamic insights drawn from Winnicott’s good-enough parent, Klein’s object relations, Jung’s animus and shadow, Frankl’s meaning framework, and attachment theory.
+I combine rigorous, evidence-based neuroscience—memory formation, emotion generation, Default Mode (DMN), Central Executive (CEN) and Salience (SN) network dynamics, medication history, and significant life-event mapping—with insights drawn from Winnicott’s good-enough parent, Klein’s object relations, Jung’s animus and shadow, Frankl’s meaning framework, and attachment theory.

 Areas of Expertise